kytos/documentation/tutorials/napps/development_environment_setup.rst

 ********

-This tutorial shows how to setup your development environment in order to run the latest Kytos Ecosystem code (python-openflow, kyco, kytos NApps, ...) and contribute to it.
+This tutorial shows how to setup your development environment in order to run the latest Kytos SDN Platform code (python-openflow, kytos, kytos NApps, ...) and contribute to it.

 ..
 DANGER:: Do not use this procedure in production environments.